philbooth/escomplex/README.md

 * [CoffeeScriptRedux][coffee];
 * [LiveScript][live];

-## How do I use it?
+## Installation

 The library is published on npm under the name `escomplex`.
+To install,
-You can add it to the dependencies in your `package.json` file or simply run:
+you can add it to the dependencies in your `package.json` file or simply run: